NuVu at MIT Design Studios Residential Program

 10:00pm-09:00am Room Curfew

-Each weekend and on occasional weeknights, students will go on various exciting and intellectually stimulating trips throughout the Cambridge-Boston area.
+Each weekend and on occasional weeknights, students will go on exciting and intellectually stimulating trips throughout the Cambridge-Boston area.
 Activities will be tailored to the best interests of these students.
-Trip departure and return times vary but generally on the weekend, students and RA’s leave after breakfast and return before dinner.
-Weekend/weekday activities* include:
+Trip departure and return times vary but generally during the weekend, students and RA’s leave after breakfast and return before dinner.
+Weekend and weekday activities* include:

 Below are some frequently asked questions regarding our Residential Program.
 If you have any additional questions, please email us at firstname.lastname@example.org.

-1. What is the cost of NuVu’s Summer 2017 Residential Program?
+1. What is the cost of NuVu at MIT Design Studios Residential Program?
 Are there other fees?

-The Summer 2017 Residential Program fee is $5,475 for one 2-week Session.
-The Residential Program fee includes the Summer 2017 Day Program tuition, lodging in a 4-star and conveniently located hotel, full board (3 meals a day), all evening trips, entertainment, activities, linens and bedding, transportation to/from airport, and general transportation for organized evening and weekend activities.
+The Residential Program fee is $5,425 for one 2-week Session (excluding insurance).
+The Residential Program fee includes the day program tuition, lodging in a 4-star and conveniently located hotel, full board (3 meals a day), all evening trips, entertainment, activities, linens and bedding, transportation to/from airport, and general transportation for organized evening and weekend activities.
 Airfare, meals purchased outside the program, and personal shopping are not included in this cost.
 Families have the option to pay an additional health insurance fee if they do NOT have their own health insurance plan.

 2. How do I register?

-We begin accepting registrants on January 1, 2017.
+We begin accepting registrants on November 8, 2017.
 Students can enroll directly online and we will follow up with an application.
-Once completed, students can send the application with all supporting documentation to email@example.com and NuVu will confirm their enrollment and along details for the final payment.
+Once completed, students can send the application with all supporting documentation to email@example.com, and NuVu will confirm their enrollment and along details for the final payment.

 3. Who is eligible to apply?